lh3/miniasm/README.md

 1. Consensus base quality is similar to input reads (may be fixed with a consensus tool).

-2. Tested on 12 high-coverage bacterial PacBio data sets only.
+2. Only tested on a dozen of high-coverage bacterial PacBio/ONT data sets (more testing needed).

-3. Prone to collapse repeats or segmental duplications longer than input reads (hard to fix with noisy reads).
+3. Prone to collapse repeats or segmental duplications longer than input reads (hard to fix without error correction).